husseinrasti/mono-pulse/README.md

 ## API Reference

 All watcher methods return a function `() => void` to stop the subscription.
-All watchers also accept an optional options object `{ pollIntervalMs?: number }` to control how frequently new blocks are polled when provider streaming is unavailable.
+All watchers accept an optional options object.
+In addition to `{ pollIntervalMs?: number }`, Monad speculative feed options are supported:

+- `feed?: "finalized" | "speculative"` — choose finalized-only (default) or Monad speculative feeds.
+- `verifiedOnly?: boolean` — when true, only emit events when `commitState` is `Verified`.

 ### sdk.watchBalances(address, tokens, onUpdate)